Valentin387/valentin387/README.md

 - 🌱 I’m currently learning **Docker, TensorFlow**

-- 📄 Know about my experiences [www.linkedin.com/in/valentin-valencia-valencia-2a0034231](www.linkedin.com/in/valentin-valencia-valencia-2a0034231)
+- 📄 Know about my experiences  <a href="https://www.linkedin.com/in/valentin-valencia-valencia-2a0034231" target="blank">

 - ⚡ Fun fact **🙌 The values I cherish most are honesty, consistency, respect, and responsibility, I seek these qualities in those I work with.**